I put the rest of the bread roll into my bag and said, “I’m not lost.”

 “And you just ate it?”
 Incredible.

-I kicked my legs as we continued to people-watch.
-A man and woman were walking with their arms linked together.
-I wonder what my parents are doing right now.
+My legs kicked back and forth by the edge of the bench as we continued to people-watch.
+A man and a woman were walking with their arms linked together, and when she laughed at something he said, she gave him a kiss on the cheek.
+I wonder what my parents were doing right now.

 “Do what?”